wacevedo76/vimwiki/RHCSA.md

                              | 6.
 Processing initrd.target
                              | 7.
 Switching to the root file system
                              | 8.
 Running the default target
                              |
+  **Boot Procedure extended**    | **1.
+Performing POST**
+                             |    The machine is powered on.
+From the system
+                             |    firmware, which can be the modern Universal
+                             |    Extended Firmware Interface (UEFI) or the
+                             |    classical Basic Input Output System (BIOS),
+                             |    the Power-On Self-Test (POST) is executed and
+                             |    the hardware that is required to start the
+                             |    system is initizlized.
+                             |
+                             | **2.
+Selecting the bootable device**
+                             |    Either from the UEFI boot firmware of from the
+                             |    BIOS, a bootable device is located
+                             |
+                             | **3.
+Loading the boot loader**
+                             |    From the bootable device, a boot loader is
+                             |    located.
+On RHEL, this is usually GRUB 2.
+                             |
+                             | **4.
+Loading the kernel and initramfs**
+                             |    The boot loader may present a boot menu to the
+                             |    user or can be configurd to automatically
+                             |    start a default operating system.
+To load
+                             |    Linux, the kernel is loaded together with the
+                             |    initramfs.
+The initramfs contains kernel
+                             |    modules for all hardware that is required to
+                             |    boot, as well as the initial scripts required
+                             |    to proceed to the next stage of booting.
+On
+                             |    RHEL 8, the iniramfs contains a complete
+                             |    operational system (which may be used for
+                             |    troubleshooting purposes).
+                             |
+                             | **5.
+Starting /sbin/init**
+                             |    Once the kernel is loaded into memory, the
+                             |    first of all processes is loaded, but still
+                             |    from the initramfs.
+This is the /sbin/init
+                             |    process, which on RHEL is linked to Systemd.
+                             |    The udev daemon is loaded as well to take care
+                             |    of further hardware initialization.
+All this
+                             |    is still happening from the initramfs image.
+                             |
+                             | **6.
+Processing initrd.target**
+                             |    The Systemd process executes all units from
+                             |    the initrd.target, which prepares a minimal
+                             |    operating environment, where the root file
+                             |    system on disk is mounted on the /sysroot
+                             |    directory.
+At this point, enough is loaded to
+                             |    pass to the system installation that was
+                             |    written to the hard drive.
+                             |
+                             | **7.
+Switching to the root file system**
+                             |    The system switches to the root file system
+                             |    that is on disk and at this point can load the
+                             |    Systemd process from disk as well.
+                             |
+                             | **8.
+Running the default target**
+                             |    Systemd looks for the default target to
+                             |    execute and runs all of its units.
+In this
+                             |    process, a login screen is presented, and the
+                             |    user can authenticate.
+Note that the login
+                             |    prompt can be prompted before all Systemd unit
+                             |    files habe been loaded successfully.
+So,
+                             |    seeing a login prompt does not necessarily
+                             |    mean that your server is fully operational yet.
+                             |
   **Boot Phase configuration**   | **Boot Phase**    **Configuring It**                           **Fixing It** **/ Troubleshooting Overview** | POST          Hardware configuration (F2, Esc,         Replace hardare